Health First Colorado Pharmacy Benefits

 What is a Preferred Drug List (PDL)?

-Colorado Medicaid’s Preferred Drug List includes clinically effective medications that you can get without needing prior authorization or approval.
+The Health First Colorado (Colorado's Medicaid Program) Preferred Drug List includes clinically effective medications that you can get without needing prior authorization or approval.
 This list is updated regularly.
 You may still be able to get drugs not on the Preferred Drug List.
-To get drugs not on the Preferred Drug List, your provider will need to get prior authorization from Colorado Medicaid.
+To get drugs not on the Preferred Drug List, your provider will need to get prior authorization from Health First Colorado.

 If you are already taking a drug not on the Preferred Drug List or your drugs gets removed from the Preferred Drug List, you may be able to keep taking the same drug.
 Talk to your provider about staying on your same drug.